greghendershott/frog/README.md

 A typical workflow:

-1. Create a new post with `racket frog.rkt -n "My Post Title"`.
+1. Create a new post with `raco frog -n "My Post Title"`.
 The name of the new file is displayed to stdout.

 2. Edit the file in your preferred plain text editor.

-3. Regenerate your site and preview it  with `racket frog.rkt -bp`.
+3. Regenerate your site and preview it  with `raco frog -bp`.

+4. Deploy.
 If you're using [GitHub Pages][], you can commit and push to deploy to your real site.
+If you're using some other method, you can copy or rsync the files to your static file server.

 ## Tips